a7madgamal/sfe-tech-task/_AI/task_details.md

 - [ ] 2.1 Token storage and sharing (frontend-only, no backend changes)
   - [x] 2.1.1 Store token in sessionStorage after login using a dedicated Angular service
-  - [ ] 2.1.2 Use an Angular Http Interceptor to automatically attach the token from sessionStorage to all API calls
+  - [x] 2.1.2 Use an Angular Http Interceptor to automatically attach the token from sessionStorage to all API calls
-  - [ ] 2.1.3 Clear the token from sessionStorage on logout
+  - [x] 2.1.3 Clear the token from sessionStorage on logout
-  - [ ] 2.1.4 Unit tests for token storage, retrieval, attachment, and clearing
 - [ ] 2.2 Route protection
   - [ ] 2.2.1 Implement route guards or equivalent
   - [ ] 2.2.2 Unit tests for route protection